w314/notes/javaNotes/oop.md

 - In Java, you never interact with objects directly.
 Instead, you interact with them through their reference, which is the memory address used by the JVM to find a particular object.

-- constructor declares how an object is to be instantiated and initialized from the class "blueprint".
+- the `constructor` declares how an object is to be instantiated and initialized from the class "blueprint".

 ### Constructur